 Currently, the waivers are applicable on projects commissioned by 30 June 2025.
 However, projects will face an annual addition of 25% ISTS charge post this date.
-Thus, for projects commissioned from July 2028, 100% of the ISTS charges will apply.
+Thus, for projects commissioned from July 2028, 100% of the ISTS charges will apply.3 from state DISCOM infrastructure.
+Consequently, on 16 December 2022, CERC published "Connectivity and GNA to the ISTS Regulations, 2021" as a draft.

 Consequently, ISTS is generating a lot of interest from all stakeholders.
 However, associated ISTS infrastructure is a significant deterrent.
-The lack of dedicated last mile ISTS transmission lines has prevented C&I consumers from shifting to ISTS from state DISCOM infrastructure.
-Consequently, on 16 December 2022, CERC published "Connectivity and GNA to the ISTS Regulations, 2021" as a draft.
+The lack of dedicated last mile ISTS transmission lines has prevented C&I consumers from shifting to ISTS

-&lt;sup>3 Ministry of Power
+3 Ministry of Power